Filipi1/Filipi1/README.md

 ### Hi there 👋
 ### - 🔭 I’m currently working on Prolins It Solution (outsourced to Fortbrasil)
+### - ⚡ I’m currently working with React Native, NodeJs and Python
 ### - 🌱 I’m currently learning Flutter and .NET Core 3.1

 ### - 💕 In a serious releationship with Flutter.